aljachimiak/GrowYourOwn/README.md

 # 🌱 Grow Your Own
-GrowYourOwn is a plant growth simulator.
+Grow Your Own is a plant growth simulator.

 ### Getting started
 - clone the repo